fphilipe/warden-github-rails/README.md

 Any other warden middleware downstream checks for any existing warden instance in the environment and, if present, skips itself.
 I've opened an [issue](https://github.com/hassox/warden/issues/67) on the warden repository to discuss possible workarounds.

-Nevertheless, this gem is compatible with devise. devise allows you to specify a block that will be invoked when the warden middleware is configured.
+Nevertheless, this gem is compatible with devise for version 2.2.4 and newer. devise allows you to specify a block that will be invoked when the warden middleware is configured.
 This functionality is used in this gem in order to setup the github strategy for warden instead of inserting our own middleware.